 A standard Storage Account gives you access to Blob storage, Table storage, Queue storage, and File storage:

-Most of the above information was obtained from the following two Microsoft Azure Blog sites:
+Most of the above information was obtained from Microsoft Azure Blog.

 Note: Please be aware that due to the nature of all Cloud Services, changes are continual.
 The phrase that is used is “Forever Green”, that is, these notes may quickly become outdated.